 We have copied this highly desirable garment to our usual high degree of authenticity.
 Like the original examples, our sweater is made in England from 100% pure English wool in Ecru (unbleached white).
-It is knitted to exactly the correct spec: there are no shoulder or side seams (the body, front and back are knitted in one piece), two diamond-shaped cotton reinforcements are sewn inside where the collar joins the shoulder (just as on the original), a proper Air Ministry spec. label with king’s crown is woven in red thread on a white backing, and the rear portion of the knitted bottom skirt band contains a series of individual knots, with the number of knots designating the size of the sweater - a detail found only on an original sweater and ours!
+It is knitted to exactly the correct spec: two diamond-shaped cotton reinforcements are sewn inside where the collar joins the shoulder (just as on the original), a proper Air Ministry spec. label with king’s crown is woven in red thread on a white backing, and the rear portion of the knitted bottom skirt band contains a series of individual knots, with the number of knots designating the size of the sweater - a detail found only on an original sweater and ours!

 This is the perfect companion to any of our RAF jacket styles or, as many RAF veterans will attest, just a good-looking classic sweater that can be worn with one’s gentleman’s attire or on its own.

 Available in sizes 36 - 48.
 Please see our SIZING TIPS for advice on how to get the correct fit.

 Imported from England